 The patient pathway at the LloydsPharmacy First Care Clinic:

 Under the First Care Clinic pilot scheme, patients attending the A&E department at North Manchester General Hospital will report to reception and be seen by a triage nurse in the usual way.
 Anyone over the age of 16 who is assessed as having a minor injury or illness will be offered the option of treatment by a pharmacist in the First Care Clinic.
+If you are injured in a car accident, then it is best to consult lawyers who will help you to claim compensation after your car accident and other damages caused.
 There is no obligation and patients can choose to remain in the queue for treatment by A&E colleagues, but those opting for the clinic will be seen almost immediately.

 The First Care Clinic aims to treat minor injuries and ailments such as: